 Room Temperature Cream Cheese

 If you aren’t able to set out your cream cheese for a couple of hours ahead of assembly, here is a fun tip to quickly get it to room temperature.
 I remove the cream cheese from the box but keep it in the foil packaging.
 Set the cream cheese in a bowl of hot water and let it warm slowly.
 This usually takes 10-15 minutes.
-If you use a metal bowl, you can sometimes cut the time down a bit because they will hold the heat in a little longer.
-Or you can set it out in the morning and let it warm to room temperature on the counter.

 You will want to make sure your cream cheese is completely lump-free, which means beating it with an electric hand mixer (or in a stand mixer with the paddle attachment) until it is light and fluffy before adding any other ingredients.
 This is what gives my creamsicle pie the creamy texture as well as helps to blend the flavors perfectly.

 Orange Extract vs. Fresh Orange Juice

 If you don’t have immediate access to orange extract, (Amazon can deliver it to your door!) you can just substitute additional fresh orange juice.
 Here is a simple equivalency: